WebRTC Audio, Video & Data Streaming

 for All Browsers, Mobile and Native Platforms

-The IceLink SDK enables you to add bi-directional audio, video and data streaming as well as screen sharing into your applications.
+The IceLink SDK allows you to quickly and easily add WebRTC-compatible peer-to-peer audio, video and data streaming into your applications.

 Signaling with IceLink